 Intermittent fasting has lots of potential health benefits, including weight loss and improved cognition.
 But it isn’t right for everyone.
 Some people don’t feel well if they go for hours without eating.
 Also, people with certain conditions like diabetes and heart disease definitely shouldn’t try the diet.

 If you’ve been struggling to lose weight with more traditional diets, however, intermittent fasting may be just what you need.
-It takes a lot of the guesswork out of dieting because you don’t have to count your calories as closely in order to lose weight.
+It takes a lot of the guesswork out of dieting because you don’t have to count your calories as closely to lose weight.
 Altogether, we hope these tips can help you achieve great intermittent fasting results and shed those extra pounds you’ve been wanting to drop.
 If you have any other ideas or suggestions, let us know in the comments below!

 Here are a few hand-picked articles for you to read next: